-not set (default) PIO-dependent features will be disabled.

-"OFF" Disables PIO-dependent code.

-"internal" PIO-dependent features will be enabled and will use the PIO library that is included and built with ESMF.
+- not set (default) PIO-dependent features will be enabled on platforms where certain Fortran-2003 C Interoperability features are available.
+Most currently supported compilers support these features. - "OFF" Disables PIO-dependent code. - "internal" PIO-dependent features will be enabled and will use the PIO library that is included and built with ESMF.